Getting a Simple Application Into BuildMaster

 First, you may be wondering what is meant by the term application.
 Basically, an "application" within BuildMaster is the totality of technology, code, platforms, etc., that comprise and deliver the business functionality for a particular task.
 Applications may be large (requiring a floor of programmers and analysts to maintain) or small (a single executable that infrequently changes).
 For this example, we'll use an ASP.NET website.

-For this example, I'll name the application "Accounts", and create one deployable named "Website".
-I can leave the remaining options at their defaults.
-Once I click "Create Application", I'll be taken to the application overview page which is essentially empty because there have been no deployments yet.
-With the "Create Initial Workflows and Set-up Release", most of the initial application configuration is handled for you by default – which means we can begin creating a deployment plan right away with these default environments.
+Once we select Standard Application, I'll name the application "Accounts" and leave the remaining options at their defaults.
+Once I click "Create Application", I'll be taken to the Application Overview page which is essentially empty because there have been no deployments yet.
+Using the Standard Application template, most of the initial application configuration is handled for you by default – which means we can begin creating a deployment plan right away with these default environments.
 At this point however, I know I'm going to need source control integration before the plan is created, so I will integrate with the project's SCM tool Subversion.

 Creating a Source Control Provider